gbcaptain/gbcaptain.github.io/resume/devops2021.md

 - Engaged in a large network communication architecture design for CUE's Smart Grid project; designing system components including wireless and wired LAN/WAN technologies such as WiMAX, WiFi Mesh, cellular, Fiber
 - Working experience with UMTS and WiMAX equipment from major network infrastructure RAN vendors(Siemens), particularly knowledge of protocol related configuration and parameters
 - Deployed QoS Queuing, shaping and policing for data traffic, mainly towards WiFi mesh network topology
-- Designed VoIP solution for Synaptop Cloud Computing Company, developed the front end interface and integration SIP server for demo
+- Designed VoIP solution for Cloud Computing Company(Synaptop), developed the front end interface and integration SIP server for demo
 - Maintain leading edge technical knowledge and expertise, provide bi-weekly presentations to Vendor(Toronto Hydro)
 - Resolved the specific requirements from the proposal of the organization meeting the Service Level Agreement(SLA)
 ```